 Practicalities: Whether you’re coming from Azeitão, Sesimbra or Setúbal you’ll have to head through the Arrábida Natural Park towards Arrábida / Portinho da Arrábida and eventually take the N379-1.
 There’s a free shuttle from the car park that will leave you at the top of the cliff.
 After that, you’ll have to find your way downhill to the beach (follow the locals).

-In the summer, i.e. 15th June to 15th September, there is restricted vehicular access to Arrábida beaches to avoid congestion and pollution.
+In the summer, i.e. mid June to mid September, there is restricted vehicular access to Arrábida beaches to avoid congestion and pollution.
 Use the Arrábida Sem Carros information (right click and translate the page into English if you’re using Google Chrome) to see which roads are blocked, where to park and timetables for special beach bus services.

 Galapinhos has no lifeguard and no showers, but it has a small café for drinks and snacks.